-The Fund holds investments that provide exposure to bitcoins.
-The value of bitcoins is determined by the supply of and demand for bitcoins in the legibal market for the trading of bitcoins, which consists of transactions on electronic bitcoin exchanges ("Bitcoin Exchanges").
+The Fund holds investments that provide exposure to bitcoin.
+The value of bitcoins is determined by the supply of and demand for bitcoins in the global market for the trading of the bitcoins, which consists of transactions on electronic bitcoin exchanges ("Bitcoin Exchanges").
 Pricing on Bitcoin Exchanges and other venues can be volatile and can adversely affect the value of the bitcoin.
-Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect a portfolio's direct or indirect investments in bitcoin.
-Bitcoin transactions are irrevocable, and stolen or incorrectly transferred bitcoins may be irretrievable.
-As a result, any incorrectly executed bitcoin transactions could adversely affect the value of a portfolio's direct or indirect investment in bitcoin.
+Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect the value of a portfolio's direct or indirect investment is not consistent in bitcoin.
+Currently, there is relatively large use of bitcoins could adversely affect the value of a portfolio's direct or indirect investment in bitcoin.
+Bitcoin transactions could adversely affect the value of a portfolio's direct or indirect investment in bitcoin.
 Only investors who can appreciate the risks associated with an investment should invest in cryptocurrencies or products that offer cryptocurrency exposure.
-As with all investments, investors should consult with their investment, legal and tax professionals before investing, as you may lose money.
+As with all investments, investors should consult with their investment, legal and tax professionals before investing, as you may lose money